janschee/prettyrandom/README.md

 ## Generate Aesthetically Pleasing and User-Friendly Numbers or Identifiers.

 Have you ever wanted to generate random numbers for a project while ensuring they look good?
 If so, you're not alone!
-Welcome to PrettyRandom, a number generator designed to enhance the user experience by providing visually appealing numbers for various purposes like generating User-IDs, ticket numbers, order numbers, card numbers, and more.
+Welcome to PrettyRandom, a number generator designed to enhance the user experience by providing visually appealing numbers for various purposes like generating user-IDs, ticket numbers, order numbers, card numbers, and more.

 ## Getting Started
 To begin using PrettyRandom, follow these steps: